 Chance vacancies are also available for Years 1 and 2.

-Offers of a place at our main entry points are made on the basis of:
+Offers of a place at our main entry points as well as allocations of requested Kindergarten days and half-day sessions are made on the basis of:

 - Sibling priority (a sibling who is a present pupil in the Pre-Prep, i.e. in Reception, Year 1 or Year 2, or a past pupil who has graduated from Year 2)